wengzejia1/Semiformer/README.md

 Training scripts of Semiformer are provided in **/script/submitit_Semiformer_*.sh** using submitit.

-You can also train the model in a simple ddp mannor, referring to the DDP script example provided in /script/run_ddp_example.sh.
+You can also train the model directly using DDP without submitit, referring to the DDP script example provided in /script/run_ddp_example.sh.

 # Citation